K2Joom/docs-matukio/payment_plugins.md

 ## Missing one?

 We can also make you a quote on developing a plugin for you.
+Just drop us a line at contact-us [at] compojoom.com